 SDG&E is only purchasing distribution capacity in this RFO and will not be paying for energy or other project attributes.
-Respondents are responsible for pricing their projects based on a fixed payment schedule (in dollars for each specific month of the delivery period).
+Respondents are responsible for pricing their projects.

 5. Interconnection

 5.1.
 Could a fast track project making a new interconnection request in November make the June 1st, 2018 COD deadline?